-I have been practising Buddhism and meditation for over 25 years.
-I integrate mindfulness into my approach to help you connect more fully with yourself and so develop greater awareness of who you are and what’s calling for your attention.
+I have been practicing Buddhism and meditation since 1992.
+I integrate mindfulness into my approach to help you connect more fully with your body, feelings and emotions and so develop greater awareness of who you are and what’s calling for attention.

 In addition, I undertake regular study and training to keep in touch with new developments, to expand my knowledge and understanding, and to exchange ideas with other therapists.
 Over the years I have been fortunate to have been mentored by some very experienced and talented psychotherapists and trainers.